 Organizations face an array of cybersecurity threats and regulatory requirements.
-To navigate these complexities, Information Security (InfoSec) teams adopt Governance, Risk, and Compliance (GRC) frameworks.
+To navigate these complexities, Information Security (InfoSec) teams adopt Governance Risk and Compliance (GRC) frameworks.
 GRC is a structured approach that helps organizations manage and align their security practices with business objectives, regulatory mandates, and risk tolerance.
-This blog will provide an overview of the key activities that InfoSec teams perform within the GRC framework.
+This blog will provide an overview of the key activities that InfoSec teams perform within the Governance Risk and Compliance framework.

 Risk Monitoring